pauljonescodes/Markablog/Readme.md

 This script accepts Markdown as input and builds a blog style website.

+Everything is an asset, the effort for every task is distilled.

+It's unique in that it allows you to not do very much to dramatically change the site.
+Here's why:

+- Anything you put in the posts directory will become a post in the index.
+- Anything you put in the pages directory will become a page in the navbar.
+- Anything you put in the CSS directory will be come a stylesheet for everything.
+- Any word you write will be beautifully styled thanks to [Bootstrap](http://twitter.github.io/bootstrap/).
+- Any code you write will be beautifully highlighted thanks to [Prettyprint](http://code.google.com/p/google-code-prettify/).
+- Any math you write will be beautifully rendered thanks to [MathJax](http://www.mathjax.org).

 ## Quick start

 You should download the source, place Markdown files in the posts